EXCERPTS

 My jaw dropped.
 The biggest smile spread across my face.

-I relived that moment every time someone called my name.
-The line I'd heard a thousand times no longer felt the same.
-It carried the creator's blessing.
+I relived that moment every time I heard my name.
+The line I'd heard a thousand times no longer felt the same way.

-More excerpt from behind the camera ↓
+More excerpts from behind the camera ↓

 Free And Fair Elections, Haiti Style